reuben-idan/MyNews_Reader/PROJECT_PROGRESS_UPDATE.md

 # NewsFlow Project Progress Update

-## What You Have Accomplished So Far
+## What Have Been Accomplished So Far

 ### ✅ **Complete News Aggregation Platform**
 You've successfully built **NewsFlow**, a comprehensive Next.js-based news aggregation platform with the following features: